infostreams/db/readme.md

 >
 > Please provide the connection details for the database
 > Server alias []:
-> Connection type, e.g. direct, ssh, or phpmyadmin []:
+> Connection type, e.g. direct, or ssh []:
 > SSH login, e.g. user@hostname.com []:
 > Please provide the database host.
-For connection types SSH and phpMyAdmin, this is probably 127.0.0.1.
+For connection types SSH and direct, this is probably 127.0.0.1.
 > Database host [127.0.0.1]:
 > Username [root]:
 > Password []: